Henry Kissinger: Brazil's nuclear weapons program

 Kissinger was in favor of accommodating Brazil while it pursued a nuclear weapons program in the 1970s.
 Kissinger justified his position by arguing that Brazil was a U.S. ally and on the grounds that it would benefit private nuclear industry actors in the U.S. Kissinger's position on Brazil was out of sync with influential voices in the U.S. Congress, the State Department, and the U.S. Arms Control and Disarmament Agency.

 Rhodesia

 In September 1976, Kissinger was actively involved in negotiations regarding the Rhodesian Bush War.
 Kissinger, along with South Africa's prime minister John Vorster, pressured Rhodesian prime minister Ian Smith to hasten the transition to black majority rule in Rhodesia.
-With FRELIMO in control of Mozambique and even the apartheid regime of South Africa withdrawing its support, Rhodesia's isolation was nearly complete.
+With FRELIMO in control of Mozambique and even the apartheid regime of South Africa reducing its support, Rhodesia's isolation was nearly complete.
 According to Smith's autobiography, Kissinger told Smith of Mrs. Kissinger's admiration for him, but Smith stated that he thought Kissinger was asking him to sign Rhodesia's "death certificate".
 Kissinger, bringing the weight of the United States, and corralling other relevant parties to put pressure on Rhodesia, hastened the end of white minority rule.